Ola Consumer: Driver credibility

-Delhi Transport authority in early 2015 questioned the credibility and required verification of drivers working for Ola, along with other competitors such as Uber.
+The Delhi Transport Authority in early 2015 questioned the credibility and required verification of drivers working for Ola, along with other competitors such as Uber.
 The inquiry revealed that approximately 80% of drivers amongst all services did not possess permits to ply commercial transport services in Delhi.

 License suspension

-In March 2019, the Karnataka state transport department suspended Ola's operating license for six months for violation of license conditions and violation of Karnataka On-Demand Transportation Technology Aggregator Rules, 2016, on account of Ola running bike taxi services though it only had license for four wheeler taxi operations.
+In March 2019, the Karnataka state transport department suspended Ola's operating license for six months for violation of license conditions and violation of Karnataka On-Demand Transportation Technology Aggregator Rules, 2016, on account of Ola running bike taxi services though it only had a license for four-wheeler taxi operations.
 The company stated that it was working with driving partners to continue functioning and was in touch with authorities to sort things out.

-Sexist Ad controversy
+Sexist Ad Controversy

-In 2016, Ola advertised an ad which created controversy for its sexist portrayal of women.
-It created protest from the social media, following which the ad was removed.
+In 2016, Ola advertised an ad that created controversy for its sexist portrayal of women.
+It created protest from social media, following which the ad was removed.